Winners and losers of the final GOP debate before Iowa

 As is often the case with Christie, his big moment was complicated.
 Before his speech announcing his withdrawal, he was caught on a hot mic predicting that Haley was “going to get smoked.”

-Christie was not really a factor in Iowa, polling at only around three percent.
+Christie was not really a factor in Iowa, polling at only around 3 percent.
 But he had been much stronger in New Hampshire, running in third place and drawing about 12 percent support.

 If that backing mostly transfers to Haley — as many people expect — it could make a vital difference in the Granite State.